Codeabc27/google_AI_agent_day_1/README.md

-Google ADK Agent Setup on Kaggle
-Welcome to this simple project where you can set up and run a helpful AI assistant using Google’s Agent Development Kit (ADK) and Gemini API—all within a Kaggle notebook!

-What’s this project about?
-This project shows you how to connect to Google’s ADK using your Gemini API key and create a smart assistant that can answer questions, search Google, and help you get information on the fly.
-It’s perfect if you want to explore conversational AI with cutting-edge Google models, right from your Kaggle environment.

-How to get started
-Get your Google API key ready
-Before running, you need a Gemini API key from Google.
-Once you have it, go to your Kaggle notebook → Settings → Secrets and add:

-Key: GOOGLE_API_KEY

-Value: your actual API key (keep this private!)

-Upload the script
-Upload the file google_adk_agent_setup.py to your Kaggle notebook workspace.

-Run the code
-Run the cells step-by-step to set up the agent and start the assistant.
-The script also includes a helper for opening the ADK web UI in your browser so you can interact with the assistant nicely.

-Ask your assistant
-Use the provided example lines to start chatting with the agent asynchronously.
-You can ask it anything like “What is the Agent Development Kit from Google?” or “What languages does the SDK support?” and get smart answers in return.

-Live demo tips
-The ADK web UI runs separately.
-Use the helper function get_adk_proxy_url() to get a clickable link that opens the interface.

-Make sure to run the web UI cell before clicking that link, or you might run into errors.

-The example usage runs asynchronously, so if you’re running in Kaggle, be sure to use asyncio or run it in an async-friendly environment.

-Why this project?
-Explore Google’s latest AI agent toolkit with real API integration

-See how to securely handle API keys with Kaggle Secrets

-Learn how to build interactive AI apps inside notebooks

-Quickly prototype intelligent assistants with web UI support

-Need help or want to contribute?
-Feel free to open issues or pull requests if you find bugs or want to improve the example.
-Happy coding and exploring AI agents!
+# Google ADK Agent Setup on Kaggle

+Welcome to this project where you can set up and run a helpful AI assistant using Google's Agent Development Kit (ADK) and Gemini API—right inside a Kaggle notebook!

+---

+## About This Project

+This project demonstrates how to use Google’s ADK together with Gemini API keys to build a smart assistant that can answer questions, search Google, and provide information interactively inside Kaggle.

+---

+## Getting Started

+### 1. Get Your Google API Key

+You need a Gemini API key from Google.
+Once you have it:

+- Open your Kaggle notebook.
+- Navigate to **Settings > Secrets**.
+- Add a new secret with the key: `GOOGLE_API_KEY` and set your key as the value.
+- Keep this key private!

+### 2. Upload the Script

+Upload the `google_adk_agent_setup.py` script to your Kaggle notebook workspace.

+### 3. Run the Setup

+Run the notebook cells step by step to:

+- Set up the API key and environment variables.
+- Import and initialize the Google ADK agent.
+- Use the helper function to get the ADK web UI URL to interact with the agent.

+### 4. Start Chatting with Your Assistant

+Use the example async code snippet to ask your assistant any questions you want.

+---

+## Live Demo Tips

+- Use the `get_adk_proxy_url()` function to get a clickable link to open the ADK Web UI.
+- Make sure you start the ADK Web UI service in a separate cell **before** clicking the link.
+- Use Python's `asyncio` to run your queries asynchronously within the Kaggle environment.

+---

+## Why This Project?

+- Learn to use Google’s latest AI agent tools with real API integration.
+- See how to securely manage API keys using Kaggle Secrets.
+- Prototype intelligent assistants quickly inside notebooks.
+- Get hands-on experience with interactive AI interfaces.

+---

+## Contributing & Support

+Feel free to open issues if you encounter bugs or want to suggest improvements.
+Contributions are welcome!

+Happy coding and exploring AI agents! 🚀

+---